projectopengroup/Pogbot/README.md

 <a href="//discord.gg/MPesmHm">MMF Community Discord</a>
 </p>

-This is a community ran project, coded in python and running on AWS
+This is an open source community ran project.
+Join the MMF discord above for more information on how to participate.
+Coded in python, running on AWS.

 ## Project Leads